[Rev. 5/24/2016 2:35:31 PM--2015]

 4. Except as otherwise provided in subsection 5, an electronic device may be used to supervise a convicted person sentenced to a term of residential confinement.
-The device must be minimally intrusive and limited in capability to recording or transmitting information concerning the presence of the person at his or her residence, including, but not limited to, the transmission of still visual images which do not concern the activities of the person while inside his or her residence.
+The device may be capable of using the Global Positioning System, but must be minimally intrusive and limited in capability to recording or transmitting information concerning the location of the person, including, but not limited to, the transmission of still visual images which do not concern the activities of the person, and producing, upon request, reports or records of the person’s presence near or within a crime scene or prohibited area or his or her departure from a specified geographic location.
 A device which is capable of recording or transmitting:

 (a) Oral or wire communications or any auditory sound; or

-(b) Information concerning the activities of the person while inside his or her residence,
+(b) Information concerning the activities of the person,

 Ê must not be used.